UbiquityRobotics/learn/quick_start/logitech.markdown

 If nothing happens, you'll need to go back to the unboxing section and check to see if the robot is gettting power, the MCB is working and you can connect to the robot via a network (see connecting to your robot for the first time.)
 Check to see that your dongle is installed in the Raspberry Pi, there are fresh batteries in the Logitech Controller, and there is power going to both the Raspberry Pi and the Motors.
-*{Wayne: Most of what is described in the paragraph above is not actually mentioned in the unboxing section. }*

-Next, see if you can connect to your robot.
+Next, see if you can connect to your robot using access point (AP) mode

-	ping robotname.local
+	ping 10.42.0.1

 *{Wayne: There is no prior discussion of how to connect a laptop to the robot access point.
 The correct command is `ping ubuntu.local`.
 Problems will occur if the user has changed the hostname. }*